Bleacher Creatures: Roll call

 The Creatures' most famous and long-standing chant is known as the roll call.
 During one game in 1998, the fans, led by Ramirez, started chanting the name of Yankees first baseman Tino Martinez.
 Martinez responded to the chanting fans with a wave, shocking the cheering fans; this started the tradition of roll call where the Bleacher Creatures chant the name of each starting fielder (except the pitcher and catcher).
-The roll call starts in the first inning, with the Creatures chanting the names of Yankees players in the field until the players acknowledge them.
+The roll call starts in the first inning after the pitcher throws the first pitch of the game, with the Creatures chanting the names of Yankees players in the field until the players acknowledge them.
 Roll call has become one of the trademarks of Yankee Stadium according to sports journalists and publications.

 Former Yankee third baseman Scott Brosius was notorious for not responding immediately to the roll call, as other players on the diamond would.
 Sometimes he would even wait as long as a minute to respond, getting a kick out of the persistence of the Creatures.
 In Hideki Matsui's first game at the Stadium in 2003, the chant of "MAT-SU-I!" went on for approximately twenty minutes, because he did not know what was going on or how to react.
 In a 2009 press conference, former Yankees first baseman Jason Giambi said that "The biggest thing I miss is (the Bleacher Creatures') roll call.
 There's no doubt about it, it's the best thing in baseball."